Jaak Panksepp: Primary affective systems

 One of Panksepp's most significant contributions to neuroscience and psychology was his discovery and classification of seven biologically inherited primary affective systems called SEEKING (expectancy), FEAR (anxiety), RAGE (anger), LUST (sexual excitement), CARE (nurturance), PANIC/GRIEF (sadness), and PLAY (social joy).
 He proposed what is known as "core-SELF" to be generating these affects.

 This theory is contentious, however.
 For example, Lisa Feldman Barrett has argued that "it is compelling to believe that 'SEEKING, RAGE, FEAR, LUST, CARE, PANIC, and PLAY'... are biologically basic and derive from architecturally and chemically distinct circuits that are hard coded into the human brain at birth", but cautions "Statements to this effect, no matter how often or forcefully made, are not yet facts; they are hypotheses".
 She further notes that while "there is some evidence to support the idea that emotions are natural kinds... there is also a tremendous amount of evidence that is inconsistent with this idea".

-Death
+Death and legacy

 Panksepp died on April 18, 2017, from cancer at his home in Bowling Green, Ohio, at the age of 73.
+Canadian professor and culture critic Jordan Peterson described Panksepp as "a genius" and said he should've gotten a nobel prize in psychology if one existed.